Huwei Waterway

 滬尾水源石切拱門

-During the Japanese colonial period, to address Taiwan's tap water issues, in 1896, the Japanese hired British engineer Barton as the consulting engineer for the Taiwan Governor General's Office, responsible for the design and construction of the waterworks.
-The current "Shuangjuntou Water Treatment Plant" is Taiwan's first water treatment plant.
-The classical stone archway, inscribed with the words "Huwei Water Source," has withstood the test of a century, and the clear water continues to flow, providing a steady supply to the Tamsui area.
-The current "Huwei Waterway" is a low-altitude natural groundwater source located at the foothills of Shuishe Street in Tamsui District, earning it the title of Taiwan's first aqueduct.
+During the Japanese colonial period, to solve Taiwan's drinking water problems, in 1896, the Japanese government hired British engineer Burton as a consultant for the Taiwan Governor-General's Office, responsible for the design and construction of the water purification plant.
+The current "Shuangjuntou Water Purification Plant" is Taiwan's first water purification plant.
+The classical stone archway, inscribed with the words "Huwei Water Source," has withstood a century, and its clear water continues to supply the Tamsui area.
+The current "Huwei Aqueduct" belongs to a natural underground water source at low elevation, located at the foothills of Water Source Street in Tamsui District, earning the title of Taiwan's first aqueduct.

-Transportation Methods:【Public Transport】1.
-Take the MRT to Hongshulin Station, then transfer to bus 818, 879, 882, or 983 to get off at Tamkang University Station and walk to your destination. 【Driving】1.
-From Taipei, take the Tamsui Highway, turn right onto Denghui Boulevard, then turn right onto Section 2, Shuianyuan Street.
-Pass by the entrance of Tamkang Farm and follow the small path on the right to arrive.
+Transportation Methods:[Public Transport] 1.
+Take the MRT to Hongshulin Station, transfer to buses 818, 879, 882, or 983, and get off at Tamkang University Station, then walk to the destination.
+[By Car] 1.
+Drive from Taipei to Tamsui via Tamsui Highway, turn right onto Denghui Avenue, then right onto Section 2, Shuiyuan Street, pass by the entrance of Tamkang Farm, and take the small path on the right to reach the destination.

-Other Nearby Attractions: Huwei Cherry Blossom AvenueSankong Spring TrailTamkang University Maritime MuseumYinshan TempleJinxiu Villa Cultural ParkTamsui Climate Observation StationRyusendo GardenBeishin Organic Leisure FarmTamsui Cultural Park - Shell WarehouseMangrove Nature Reserve
+Other Nearby Attractions: Huwei Cherry Blossom AvenueSankongquan TrailTamkang University Maritime MuseumYinshan TempleJinxiu Zhuang Cultural ParkTamsui Climate Observation StationLiuchuan Tiansha Liuxing GardenBeishin Organic Leisure FarmTamsui Cultural Park - Shell WarehouseMangrove Conservation Area

 Recommended Hotel Bookings